bossstein/newspanel/README.md

   - For Windows [here](https://www.python.org/downloads/windows/).
   - For Mac os [here ](https://www.python.org/downloads/mac-osx/) (mac install in official python docs) or [here](https://docs.python-guide.org/starting/install3/osx/) (using homebrew).
 - **Pip 3** : Pip 3 is used to install Python 3 modules.
 If you have installed Python 3 then a version of pip3 should be packaged along with it.
 If you have problems then consult [here](https://pip.pypa.io/en/stable/installing/).
 - **Django** : Django is a Python framework for developing web applications.
-With Pip3 it should be as simple as entering `pip3 install Django` on mac and linux or `py -m pip install Django` on windows.
+With Pip3 it should be as simple as entering `pip3 install Django` on Mac OSX and Linux or `py -m pip install Django` on Windows.
 Find further details of how to install Django [here](https://docs.djangoproject.com/en/2.1/topics/install/#installing-official-release).
 - **SQLite3** : SQLite3 is a basic database engine.
 Luckily it comes packaged in Python by default.
-In case of any issues however look [here](https://www.sqlite.org/docs.html) (official docs) or [here](https://www.tutorialspoint.com/sqlite/sqlite_installation.htm) (more readable tutorial).
+In case of any issues however, look [here](https://www.sqlite.org/docs.html) (official docs) or [here](https://www.tutorialspoint.com/sqlite/sqlite_installation.htm) (more readable tutorial).

 ### Installation

 Once all of the above is in place, it is time to get going with NewsPanel.
-If you are reading this you have likely already downloaded the source code from the [git hub page](https://github.com/bossstein/newspanel) and unzipped the file in you desired location.
+If you are reading this you have likely already downloaded the source code from the [git hub page](https://github.com/bossstein/newspanel) and unzipped the file in your desired location.
 Below I have given commands in a format suitable for Mac, Linux and Unix systems.
 After much searching I found that replacing `python3` with just `py` allows you to run python scripts from the command prompt.
 For more information about running python scripts on Windows see [here](https://docs.python.org/3.3/using/windows.html).

 Open a command prompt/terminal in the directory location.
 Run the following commands to ensure that the object model is properly installed: